Divorce Advice for Dads:

 Know That You Can Always Learn New Skills

 If during your marriage you were less hands-on than your wife in terms of taking care of the kids, remember that it’s a learning curve and one you are capable of achieving.
 Perhaps your wife always cooked dinner or attended school meetings or set up play dates – you will soon be capable of doing the same.
 Your ex may not have faith in you to take on all the new responsibilities, but the only way you can prove her wrong is by having the confidence in yourself to learn.

 - Ask others for help.
 Why not have a family member show you some quick, simple recipes for dinner?
 If you’re faced with making decisions on behalf of your child and you’re unsure what’s right, consult a trusted friend.
 If you’re struggling to cope with work and family pressures, ask others to chip in.

 - Don’t cave to pressure from your ex.
 Let’s say you want to take the kids away on vacation for a couple of weeks but your ex doesn’t think you’re capable.
 It might feel easier to relent to her objections, but by standing your ground you will show you have confidence in your abilities, which could increase her confidence in you in the future.

 - Get feedback from your kids.
 The most important people in this whole situation are your kids, so communicate with them.
 Ask how you’re doing and what you could do to make their routine or home life better.

 Contact Newberry Law For Advice

 If you’re looking for an Austin Divorce Lawyer who will understand the struggles involved in child custody battles, please get in touch.
-For all your queries on divorce in Austin, Newberry Law is here to help.
+For all your queries on divorce in Austin, our Austin Family Law Lawyer at Newberry Law is here to help.